AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/api/README.md

-# Functions
+# API

-Serverless functions used by my front end as an API.
+Back end code used by the `web` package.
 Currently running as Cloudflare Workers.

 | Function                                         | Description                                              | HTTP Route (configured in Cloudflare) |
 | ------------------------------------------------ | -------------------------------------------------------- | ------------------------------------- |